SDee001/Finding-The-Existence/Blog/7_Religion_is_opium_of_the_people.md

-# Religion, Comfort, and Reality
+# Religion is the opium of the people
 ---
 ##### Date:- 15-Feb-2026
 ---